SovereignCloudStack/standards/SCS-Spec.md

 Should also support SP role with SAML Federation, also allowing mapping rules

-Should support IdP role, allowing to expose locally managed identities to 3rd party SPs via OIDC
+Should support IdP role, allowing exposure of locally managed identities to 3rd party SPs via OIDC

-## IaaS layer
+## IaaS Layer

 ### OpenStack

 Victoria or later

-#### Version & upgrade policy
+#### Version & Upgrade Policy

 Follow SCS: SCS release \~5mo after OpenStack release, 1mo to upgrade to SCS-latest